Overview of telephone and meeting boxes

 Telephone boxes for one person are by far the most requested boxes and offer a very good price-performance ratio due to their compactness.

-Also popular: Meeting boxes (4 people)
+Very popular: Meeting boxes (4 people)

-If more than one person is to be seated in the box, most companies opt directly for a 4-person meeting box.
-Meeting boxes for 4 people require approx. 3-4 square metres of floor space and are usually equipped with two benches and a table in the middle, so that up to four people can sit opposite each other and talk without being disturbed by ambient noise or, conversely, preventing their immediate neighbours from concentrating on their work.
+If there is room for more than one person in the box, most companies opt directly for a 4-person meeting box.
+Meeting boxes for 4 people require approx. 3 square metres of floor space and are usually equipped with two benches and a table in the middle, so that up to four people can sit opposite each other and talk without being disturbed by ambient noise or, conversely, preventing their immediate neighbours from concentrating on their work.

 Conclusion